H is for Hakluyt

 “While you take in hand to school others, and to teach them by what name a whale-fish is to be called in our tongue, leaving out, through ignorance, the letter H, which almost alone maketh up the signification of the word, you deliver that which is not true.” —Hackluyt

-The usher is dead and buried and we’re presented with a mysterious, almost mystical suggestion that the silent H in whale is that which gives it meaning — plus an unusual scolding that to teach otherwise is to lie.
-New readers might be relieved that we’re at least talking about whales, but there’s little else to do but scratch our heads and wonder what this could mean or what significance it might have going forward.
+The consumptive usher has come and gone but has left with a mysterious, almost mystical suggestion that the silent H in whale is that which gives it meaning.
+What’s more, he scolds us from the grave that to teach otherwise is to lie.
+Readers come to the book expecting to learn about whales, but this is perplexing.
+What is this quote supposed to mean, we may wonder, and what significance does it have going forward?
 And what sort of deviant is teaching others to misspell the word whale?

-The prominence of the Hackluyt quote is arguably even stranger considering that the second prologue chapter, Extracts, presents a deluge of “random allusions to whales… in any book whatsoever, sacred or profane.”
-In other words, Melville seems to have specifically selected this one quote from among nearly 100 others to be the first words we read having to do with whales.
+The prominence of the Hackluyt quote is arguably even stranger considering that the second prologue chapter, Extracts, is a deluge of “random allusions to whales… in any book whatsoever, sacred or profane.”
+In other words, Melville seems to have plucked this one quote out from among nearly 100 others to be the first words we read in the books having to do with whales.
 All others, whether from the Bible, Shakespeare, Milton, whalers, or scientists, come second in an unending torrent that most people understandably skim through.
-Hackluyt is special.
+Hackluyt, we infer, is special.

-In fact, the first edition of Moby-Dick actually separated the pale usher vignette from the quote and the translations that follow, so that Hackluyt actually sat at the top of a new page, further indicating that Melville meant to stress its importance.
-(Most, if not all later editions have fit the entire chapter onto a single page.)
+In fact, the distinction was even more pronounced in the very first American edition of Moby-Dick in 1851, which separated the pale usher vignette from the quote and translations of the “whale” that follow, so that Hackluyt actually sat atop a new page.
+(Most, if not all later editions, fit the entire chapter onto a single page.)

-Yet I’m drawn to the statement each time I begin anew, pausing on it each time I read the book as a meditative precursor to the maddened, perplexing storm of ideas ahead.
-I wanted to know more.
-What are we supposed to make of this idea?
+Yet I’m drawn to the strangely meditative quote each time I begin the book fresh, pausing on it every time to wonder: what are we supposed to make of this idea?
 Was Hackluyt speaking literally?
 Why did Melville feature it so prominently at the start of the novel?
 Does the quote itself maketh up the signification of Moby-Dick?

 The Letter H

 Curiously, the editors of the various annotated editions of Moby-Dick have had little to say about the quotation or about Hackluyt.
-Only Luther S. Mansfield and Howard P. Vincent’s 1952 Hendricks House edition provided much information, noting that Melville is supposed to have found the quote in Charles Richardson’s A New Dictionary of the English Language, published in 1836.
-“Hackluyt,” they also note, is actually Richard Hakluyt (without the c), but it seems that Melville copied the quote and citation straight from Richardson’s dictionary, copying the error.
+Only Luther S. Mansfield and Howard P. Vincent’s 1952 Hendricks House edition provided much information, noting that Melville likely found the quote in Charles Richardson’s A New Dictionary of the English Language published in 1836.
+“Hackluyt,” they also note, is actually Richard Hakluyt (without the c), but it seems that Melville copied the quote and citation straight from Richardson’s dictionary and thereby copied the error.

-We also learn from Mansfield and Vincent that the passage comes from Hakluyt’s book, The Principal Navigations (1598), citing further “Vol 1., p.
+Mansfield and Vincent also tell us that the passage comes from Hakluyt’s book The Principal Navigations from 1598, citing further “Vol 1., p.
 568-Argrimus Ionas of Island, Part 1, sec.
 14.”
-And lastly, they also intriguingly refer to Hakluyt as the “compiler,” and not the author.
-But more on all of this later.
+Intriguingly, they refer to Hakluyt as “the compiler” without further explanation.

-I wanted to start with the entry in Richardson’s dictionary, and thanks to the HathiTrust Digital Library, we can actually see the entry for ourselves:
+I wanted to start with the entry in Richardson’s dictionary, and thanks to the HathiTrust Digital Library, we can see the actual entry Melville copied for ourselves:

 Like Melville, Richardson provided several translations, including the “A.S.”
 (Anglo-Saxon), German, Swedish, and Greek, and a brief etymological connection to the Anglo-Saxon Walw-ian, “to roll, to wallow” which Melville quotes just a few lines later after Hakluyt.

-[While we’re on the subject, an online Anglo-Saxon dictionary gives “hwæl” for whale instead of whœl, and “wealwian” for “to wallow, roll,” which doesn’t appear to have any connection to whales.
-One source suggests that Richardson collected quotes for each word “to justify the preposterous theory of John Horne Tooke that each word had a single immutable meaning,” adding that Richardson’s “etymologies were as preposterous as his theories.”
-So there’s perhaps good reason to take this connection less than literally.]
+While we’re on the subject, an online Anglo-Saxon dictionary gives “hwæl” for whale instead of whœl, and “wealwian” for “to wallow, roll,” which doesn’t appear to have any connection to whales.
+One source suggests that Richardson collected quotes for each word “to justify the preposterous theory… that each word had a single immutable meaning,” adding that Richardson’s “etymologies were as preposterous as his theories.”
+Just something to think about.

-After the quote about Jonah, we find the Hakluyt excerpt, though there are several differences.
-For one, Melville modernized the language in Moby-Dick, changing the U to V, changing schoole to school, and so on.
-The quote is also attributed to Hakluyt’s “Voyages,” as opposed to the Hendrick’s House citation of “Passages,” though both give the impression of being shortened from a longer title.
+Following a quote about “the prophete Jonas” (Jonah) we find the Hakluyt excerpt, though there are several notable differences.
+More superficially, we find that Melville modernized the language some in Moby-Dick, changing the Latin V to a U, changing schoole to school, and so on.
+Richardson also attributes the quote to Hakluyt’s “Voyages,” as opposed to the Hendrick’s House citation of “Passages,” though both are clearly shorthand for a longer title.

-More interestingly, though, we discover that Melville also seems to have cut off the last part of the quote that Richardson provided, which reads:
+More interestingly, though, we discover that Melville also cut off the last part of the quote that Richardson provided, which reads:

 In other words, Hackluyt is saying don’t forget the letter H because in “our language” hval means whale, while val means choice.
-It’s not clear what the context is for this instruction, or even what “our language” means with respect to these strange words, but suddenly it seems less like mysticism and more like a banal grammatical note.
+It’s not clear what the context is for this instruction, or even what “our language” means in this context, but suddenly it seemed less like mysticism and more like a banal grammatical note.
+But I was more confused than ever.

-If Melville saw this passage in Richardson’s dictionary in full, clearly he would have understood its more prosaic meaning.
-He is the one who just invented and killed off a grammar teacher literally one sentence ago.
-Even more questions arose: did Melville choose to crop off the last sentence just because he liked how it sounded without?
-What did Melville want us to infer from the quote given that its intentionally misrepresented?
-Did Melville read Hakluyt’s book, and who was Hakluyt, anyway?
+If Melville indeed saw this passage in Richardson’s dictionary, clearly he would have understood its more prosaic meaning.
+After all, he’s the guy who just invented and killed off a grammar teacher literally one sentence ago.
+A different set of questions now arose: did Melville choose to crop off the last sentence just because he liked how it sounded?
+What did Melville want us to infer from the misrepresented quote?
+Did Melville read Hakluyt’s book?
+And who was Hakluyt, anyway?

 Richard the Anthologist